 The 3D art is made from plant material PLA and hand painted in earthy tones.
 The structure and depth of the 3D works give an extra dimension to the space.
 During the day, the incidence of light changes, making it seem as if the artwork and the space are alive.
 With a special range of vintage frames, Edith wants to put an extra twist in the designs to re-use pre-loved frames.

-Besides the 3D artworks, she is designs also prints in earthy tones and organic shapes.
+Besides the 3D artworks, she also designs prints in earthy tones and organic shapes.
 These are printed on high quality art paper.
 That will not fade in time.

 Curious about all styles?
-Check the available styles in the online shop.
+Check the available styles in the online shop or Instagram.